Moridrin/MP-SSV/README.md

 # MP-SSV
-All Plugins and Themes for the MP-SSV package for Wordpress.
+The Themes for the MP-SSV package for Wordpress.